ANALYSIS-Many people curb spending in two-speed U.S. economy

 The economy expanded 2.2 percent last year, but forecasters are looking for growth of only 1.9 percent this year, largely because of tighter fiscal policy in Washington.

-"My guess is that (the tax hike) is impacting the economy more than initially thought," said Tim Hopper, chief economist at the financial services firm TIAA-CREF in New York.
+"My guess is that (the tax hike) is impacting the economy more than initially thought," said Tim Hopper, chief economist at the pension provider TIAA-CREF in New York.

 CORPORATE AMERICA FEELS IT